 The Camping Beach

-A sandy beach located next to the camping of the island and at a distance of only 100 meters from the town of the island.
-No entrance fee is required for your access to the beach which is not organized.
+A sandy beach located next to the camping on the island, and at a distance of only 100 meters from the town of the island.
+No entrance fee is required for your access to the beach, which is not organized.
 There is only one canteen for the necessary snacks and refreshments.
-Nudism is officially allowed in a part of the beach.
+Nudism is officially allowed on a part of the beach.
 This beach, as expected, is full of young people.

 Beach House